Check out this video on how to license Wijmo! >>>

-With every developer license, you'll receive perpetual distribution licenses, which entitle you to generate distribution keys to use in the script code.
+With every developer license, you will receive perpetual distribution licenses, which entitle you to generate distribution keys to use in the script code.
 Wijmo license holders can generate distribution keys for as many hostnames (domains) as they require.

-While the licenses never expire, keys are limited to upgrading versions for up to one year.
+While the licenses never expire, keys are limited to upgrading versions for up to one year after purchase.
 After a year, you will need to buy a new version and create a new key.

 A distribution key is a character string that authorizes an application to use Wijmo.
 You can generate a distribution key using your account on our website.
 To make a distribution key, simply add the hostnames to authorize and generate the key.
 You'll then apply the key to your application, as listed above.